Manuel-Marquez1/reading-notes/README.md

 However, one single * at the beginning and end of the word or sentence will turn the text into italics.

-On the other hand, 3 asterisks at the begining and end of a word or sentence; will turn your text into bold and italics at the same time.
+On the other hand, 3 asterisks at the beginning and end of a word or sentence; will turn your text into bold and italics at the same time.

 ***Just like this one***